 - All eligible nominations will be forwarded to the judging panel for reading, shortlisting and selection of shortlist and winner.

-- The shortlist will be published on this website in July 2020, and the winning entry announced at the awards dinner in October 2020.
+- The long and shortlist will be published on this website in July/August 2023, and the winning entry announced in October 2023.

 - The prize shall be awarded for the publication which, in the opinion of the majority of the judges, is of the highest literary merit in its own genre and which makes a more notable contribution to the body of Australian literature than any publication in any other genre that may be submitted to them.

 - If in the opinion of the majority of the judges, no publication submitted is of sufficiently high literary quality to warrant the awarding of the prize, no prize shall be awarded.